 Glastonbury differs from "arena" style festivals like Reading and V in that, with the exception of the car parks, the campervan fields and a few crew and specialist boutique campsites, the whole festival is entirely within the main fence.
-Once you enter through the gates, you don't have to leave again until the Monday afternoon and you can pretty much wander freely wherever you want to go other than the backstage, traders' and crew areas.
+Once you enter through the gates, you don't have to leave again until the Monday afternoon and you can pretty much wander freely wherever you want other than the backstage, traders' and crew areas.
 You are able to camp in any of the designated public camping areas provided they have not already reached their allotted capacity when you get there.

 This is far and away the most Frequently Asked Question of all so please excuse me if I dwell on the subject for a little while.
 I suggest that anybody who doesn't get excited about looking at lots and lots of photos of tents in fields might like to move right along to the next section at this point because every year since I first started this project in 2004 I have made an annual tour around the site taking pictures in the various camping fields so that I can actually show you what they are like as well as giving you a little description of a few of the pros and cons of each one.

 When people find a campsite they like they tend to return to the same spot year after year.
-In fact a survey of festival goers in 2009 showed that no less than 60% had returned to the same place they were the previous year so it's well worth giving this subject some serious consideration in advance rather than leaving things to chance when you get there.
+In fact a survey of festival goers a few years ago showed that no less than 60% had returned to the same place they were the previous year so it's well worth giving this subject some serious consideration in advance rather than leaving things to chance when you get there.